How can I help you?

-attributes, and CSS style to the HTML element and removes them after the animation effect is completed.
+The Syncfusion® Animation library supports animating HTML elements using the animate method.
+This method adds the e-animate, e-animation-id attributes, and CSS styles to the HTML element, then removes them after the animation effect is completed.

-is used to set the animation effect.
-Here is an example code snippet using the FadeOut
+The following is an example code snippet using the FadeOut and ZoomOut animation effects:

 import {Animation} from '@syncfusion/ej2-base';